MrDamiAde/Active-Directory/README.md

 ### Step 3: Managing Group Memberships

-I will now automate the process of adding new users to the appropriate groups based on their departments.
+After manually creating 5 OU for 5 departments (IT, HR, Marking, Sales, Finance), I  will now automate the process of adding new users to the appropriate groups based on their departments.
 For example, users in "IT" OU should be added to the "ITGroup".

 I used Powershell to create the groups:
 ``` Powershell